KoikDaisyGit/ChatToy/ReadMe.md

 <img alt="01" src="https://github.com/KoikDaisyGit/ChatToy/assets/114887027/bcb67b21-68e9-4b8f-804d-4808ba666d56" width="200" />

 ### What is ChatToy?
-ChatToy is a fully offline dialogue system made for the fun of chatting with fictional characters of one's creation.
+ChatToy is a fully offline HTML-based dialogue system made for the fun of chatting with fictional characters of one's creation.
 All dialogue is user-defined, allowing full control over the interactions, with a reasonable amount of potential randomness.
 The user can define verbal, non-verbal, and image/video responses in any combination to create scenes that play out as they desire.

 ### How to Use ChatToy